-The Enron Parties and the Counterparty Parties may after the date of this Agreement enter into master agreements or other confirmation agreements in the nature of "forward contracts" and "swap agreements" as defined in the United States Bankruptcy Code, 11 U.S.C.
-Secs.
-101-1330 (such agreements, as the same may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, together with the Existing Underlying Master Agreements are referred to herein, collectively, as the "Underlying Master Agreements" and each individually, as an "Underlying Master Agreement."
+The Enron Parties and the Counterparty Parties may after the date of this Agreement enter into master agreements or other confirmation agreements in the nature of "forward contracts" and "swap agreements" as defined in the United States Bankruptcy Code (as defined) (such agreements, as the same may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, together with the Existing Underlying Master Agreements are referred to herein, collectively, as the "Underlying Master Agreements" and each individually, as an "Underlying Master Agreement.")

-Each Enron Party desires now to provide in this Agreement for its right to terminate, liquidate, net, setoff, and apply Collateral upon a Default by, and prior to Default determine the Collateral requirements of, any Counterparty Party under any one or more of the Underlying Master Agreements as herein specified, including, without limitation, by permitting each Enron Party to terminate, liquidate, net, setoff, and apply Collateral across all of the Underlying Master Agreements and to treat this Agreement, the Underlying Master Agreements, and all Transactions thereunder as a single agreement, whether or not the Obligations arising under the Underlying Master Agreements and Transactions thereunder are in connection with (a) cash settled Transactions or physically settled Transactions or (b) securities contracts, forward contracts, commodities contracts, repurchase agreements, swap agreements, or similar agreements.
-Each Counterparty Party desires now to provide in this Agreement for its right to terminate, liquidate, net, setoff, and apply Collateral upon a Default by, and prior to Default determine the Collateral requirements of, any Enron Party under any one or more of the Underlying Master Agreements as herein specified, including, without limitation, by permitting each Counterparty Party to terminate, liquidate, net, setoff, and apply Collateral across all of the Underlying Master Agreements and to treat this Agreement, the Underlying Master Agreements, and all Transactions thereunder as a single agreement, whether or not the Obligations arising under the Underlying Master Agreements and Transactions thereunder are in connection with (a) cash settled Transactions or physically settled Transactions or (b) securities contracts, forward contracts, commodities contracts, repurchase agreements, swap agreements, or similar agreements.
+Each Enron Party desires now to provide in this Agreement for its right to terminate, liquidate, net, and setoff upon a Default by any Counterparty Party under any one or more of the Underlying Master Agreements as herein specified, including, without limitation, by permitting each Enron Party to terminate, liquidate, net, and setoff across all of the Underlying Master Agreements and all Transactions thereunder and to treat this Agreement, the Underlying Master Agreements, and all Transactions thereunder as a single agreement, whether or not the Obligations arising under the Underlying Master Agreements and Transactions thereunder are in connection with (a) cash settled Transactions or physically settled Transactions or (b) securities contracts, forward contracts, commodities contracts, repurchase agreements, swap agreements, or similar agreements.
+Each Counterparty Party desires now to provide in this Agreement for its right to terminate, liquidate, net, and setoff upon a Default by any Enron Party under any one or more of the Underlying Master Agreements as herein specified, including, without limitation, by permitting each Counterparty Party to terminate, liquidate, net, setoff across all of the Underlying Master Agreements and all Transactions thereunder and to treat this Agreement, the Underlying Master Agreements, and all Transactions thereunder as a single agreement, whether or not the Obligations arising under the Underlying Master Agreements and Transactions thereunder are in connection with (a) cash settled Transactions or physically settled Transactions or (b) securities contracts, forward contracts, commodities contracts, repurchase agreements, swap agreements, or similar agreements.

 NOW THEREFORE, for and in consideration of the mutual agreements herein made and other good and valuable consideration, including, without limitation, certain amendments to the Underlying Master Agreements, the receipt and sufficiency of which are hereby acknowledged, and in reliance upon the Parties' agreement and intent that this Agreement, the Underlying Master Agreements, and all Transactions thereunder are one single integrated agreement, each Party agrees as follows: